julysfire/scripts-misc/README.md

 ### universesandbox.bat

 There are some achievements for the original Universe Sandbox game that require you to open the game x amount of times where the highest achievement is 10000 times.
 This script will continously open and close the game making the achievement significantly easier to get.
+The start path will need to be updated to where you have Universe Sandbox installed.